Mrcuve0/Aritim-Light/README.md

 # Aritim-Dark-KDE

-## A Look-and-Feel theme for KDE, deeply inspired by Arc Dark colors and Ayu Dark
+## A Look-and-Feel theme for KDE, pleasant to the eyes and perfect for your daily workload

 ![alt text](https://raw.githubusercontent.com/Mrcuve0/Aritim-Light-KDE/master/Screenshots/Calendar.png)